Best display? Who should leave? Fans on PL season

 - One learning to take into next year: Don't panic-buy strikers.

-Scroll through our Newcastle page for more fan views, plus all the latest news. analysis and interactive content
+Scroll through our Newcastle page for more fan views, plus all the latest news, analysis and interactive content

 Norwich City